rfowler1994/portfolio/README.md

 # Portfolio
-  This is a combination of coursework and personal projects that would be relevant to future careers in Computer Science or Video Game Design.
-Below is a table of contents of the projects collected in this porfolio.
-I will continue to add to this as I continue to move forward.
+  This is a combination of coursework and personal projects that are relevant to any future careers in Video Game Design and Development and/or Computer Science.
+Below is a table of contents of the projects contained in this portfolio.
+As well as a short description of what the project entailed.

 # Table of Contents
+ * Maze Game
+    The goal of this project was to create a simple game that was educational or helpful for children.
+To achieve this I created a Maze Game with the aim of increasing memory recall skills in the player.

+ * Open AI - Competitive Self-Play Sumo Wrestling
+    This project was based off of a project found on the Open-AI site.
+Where they teach two humanoids to compete in several types of activites.
+My goal was to teach two humanoids to compete in a Sumo Wrestling Game.
+Achieving mixed results but learning much in the way of Reward Driven Machine Learning.

+ * Computer Vision

  * Data-Structure Recreations
-   * Stack
-   * Queue
-   * Set
-   * List
-   * heap
- * Relevant School Projects